AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/add-assets.md

 >[!NOTE]
 >
->Per caricare gerarchie di cartelle nidificate in AEM, consultate Caricamento [in blocco di risorse](#bulk-upload).
+>Per caricare gerarchie di cartelle nidificate in AEM, consultate Caricare [in massa le risorse](#bulk-upload).

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#